 It has many neat features such as blur, highlight, arrow, text, callout, shape, steps, cutout, magnify, crop, and more.
 You can also use the tool to capture video and make a small animated gif file.
 I used Snagit to capture and edit the screenshots shown on this blog.

 AVOID: Do not plagiarize other people’s work.
 It applies to images as well.
 Don’t just grab an image from Google; you need to get specific consent from the creator.
 Stick with the royalty-free sites mentioned earlier.

 SEO is a vast and exciting subject by itself.
 Here are just several easy optimization tips that you can implement for each of your blog posts.

-Blog Title: Is your title compelling and include the keyword?
-How is your title stack up against the ones on the first page of Google?
+Blog Title: Is your title compelling and includes the keyword?
+How is your title stacked up against the ones on the first page of Google?

 Metadata: Metadata describes what your blog post is about.
 It should contain the long-tail keyword, a brief summary about your blog, and entice viewers to read your post.
 Think of this as a movie teaser.

 Introduction: Try to include the keyword as you write the introduction; the keyword includes in the introductory paragraph carries a heavier weight.